asteriskrin/asteriskrin/readme.md

 A Software Engineer.

-Now building software and maintaining warehouse data in Jatis Mobile.
-Based in Jakarta.
+Now working as freelance and going to take master degree for further education!

 Open to work.